JoschanUK/leavetracker/README.md

 9. Security feature where system will load when user enters the correct user name and password.
 10. When user entered the job grade, the programme will conver the str entered by user into uppercase.

+# Future Features to be implemented

+1. To link this to a front end web page so that the display will be more user friendly.
+2. Allow admin to create password and change password.

 # Testing